7Bpencil/Game/README.md

 Yet, some ideas are interesting - amount of blood, ammo cases, and bodies is basically unlimited.
 I am thankful that this project happened - it showed me what is what in game dev.

-Click on picture to watch gameplay:
+Click on picture to watch gameplay (made by Vl4d1sl0veZ4r1p0v):
 [![](pictures/thumbnail.png)](https://www.youtube.com/watch?v=kpBl_tBHNdA "gameplay video")

 ### Gameplay